richy-p/pga_tour_analysis/Notes.md

 ## TO DO:
 X change nans to 0 for wins and top 10s
 X for each year rank each statistical category - this will nearly double the number of columns - how will ties be handled?
-x Look at the distribution of the statistics, how much do they vary between the players? x make heat map of just wins/top 10s vs the traditional statistics, another with strokes gained statistics, and two more with the ranks for each
+x Look at the distribution of the statistics, how much do they vary between the players?
+x make heat map of just wins/top 10s vs the traditional statistics,   another with strokes gained statistics, and two more with the ranks for each
 _ Look at the player with the most wins/top 10s each year, where did they rank?
-_ violin plots with top players plotted - swarmplot or stripplot _ organize/strucutre py files for execution
+_ violin plots with top players plotted - swarmplot or stripplot
+X organize/strucutre py files for execution
-_ scatter plot of gir and putts (show why strokes gained is used)
+X scatter plot of gir and putts (show why strokes gained is used)

-Accomplished yesterday:
+[ ] adjust plots for README.md - check on GitHub to make sure they look good
+[ ] clean up code
+_ cumulative distibution (what percent of top performers are in the top X of each statistic)

+**Accomplished yesterday:**
 _ function for creating win and top 10 heat maps
 _ made violin plots of statistical categories overlaid with players with the most wins and top 10s
 X organize/strucutre py files for execution
 x build function for making the violin plots - or alternative plots
-X scatter plot of gir and putts (show why strokes gained is used)
+X scatter plot of gir and putts (show why strokes gained is used) -[x] redo heatmap with the correlation between just top performers
+-[x] started draft of readme

-Plan today:
+**Plan today: **
-_ redo heatmap with the correlation between just top performers
-_ get draft of read me
+-[ ] finish draft of read me
-_ pretty some of figures
+-[ ] pretty some of figures

-MVP
+**MVP**
 - two small heat maps of traditional and strokes gained statistics
 - violin plots with top performers overlaid

+Notes:
-Notes: Scatter plot of interesting points
+Scatter plot of interesting points
 Could look at changes throught years

+## Elevator pitch
+"Drive for show, putt for dough"
+Investigate PGA tour data from 2010-2018 - determin if one aspect of golf is more prevelant in top performers.

 ## Initial look